giantrocketship/grs-standards/sections/code-structure.md

 ## Error Handling & Failure Modes

-### Fail Loudly, Never Silently

-Code must fail **loudly and immediately** when something goes wrong.

-**Rules:**
+See [Error Handling Specifications](./error-handling.md) for full rules.

+In this context:
 - Do not swallow exceptions or return "safe" but invalid values
-- Do not add defaults for required data
+- Do not add defaults for required data just to avoid errors
-- Prefer validation and typed constructors over nullable state
+- Prefer validation, typed constructors, and DTOs over nullable state

 ---